Uncleared/702VirtualPet/README.md

 3. Connect the hardware to the device, make sure the hardware is successfully connected to the device

 ##### Debug with unsuccessful connection of hardware
 We use Arduino to debug issues related to the connection of hardware.
+Debug files are located in `HardwareCode` folder

 ### System Requirement
 - hardware requirement: sensors that could be connected to the device